 1. Policy Revival

 A lapsed policy can be brought back to life by a policyholder.
-When a policy has lapsed, it can be revived if the following conditions are met: the policy has lapsed after six consecutive non-payments of premiums, and the policy has been in force for less than three years.
-When an insurance has been in force for more than 3 years and there have been 12 consecutive non-payments of premiums, the policy has lapsed
+When a policy has lapsed, it can be revived if the following conditions are met: the policy has lapsed after six consecutive non-payment of premiums, and the policy has been in force for less than three years.
+When insurance has been in force for more than 3 years and there have been 12 consecutive non-payment of premiums, the policy has lapsed

 2. Nomination Benefits

 The insured can nominate his or her beneficiary and amend the nomination at any time.

 If the policyholder loses his or her original policy document, a duplicate will be supplied to him or her.
 This is also true if the original policy paper has been disfigured, burned, or shredded and the insured requires a replica.